wasmerio/wai/README.md

 supports:

-* `markdown` - generates a `*.md` and a `*.html` file with readable documentation rendered from the comments in the source `*.wit` file.
+* `markdown` - generates a `*.md` and a `*.html` file with readable documentation rendered from the comments in the source `*.wai` file.

 Note that the list of supported languages here is a snapshot in time and is not final.
 The purpose of the interface-types proposal is to be language agnostic